aleph2c/miros-xml/docs/source/how_it_works.rst

 orthogonal components is being completely outclassed by the Harel-parallel-regions drawing technique.

-Now imagine the orthogonal component diagram from this:
+Now imagine the orthogonal component diagram for this:

 .. image:: _static/xml_chart_4.svg
     :target: _static/xml_chart_4.pdf